-Pool keys – New home buyers are sent one key/access device by the Gates at Park West.
+Pool keys – The first buyers of a property are sent one key/access device by the Gates at Park West.
 Resale pool keys and cards must convey at Closing.
 If any card is lost or stolen, a replacement is available for $25.00 payable to the Gates at Park West.
 Please follow this link to order a replacement amenity key.
 Please note that only 1 key is permitted to be activated per household.

 You will need Adobe Acrobat Reader available via this link.

 - Let There Be Light – Wednesday, April 1 @ 7pm April 01st, 2020:

 - Charleston County EOC Hurricane Guide September 04th, 2019: Good Morning!
 Below is a link to the Charleston County EOC Hurricane Guide that includes helpful information to ensure you are prepared for a major storm. chas-co-eoc-hurricane-guide Stay Safe!Read more about this.

 - NOAA Hurricane Safety Information September 03rd, 2019: noaa-hurricane-safety_flyerRead more about this.

 - Hurricane Watch Prep September 03rd, 2019: Good Morning!
 As there is still some uncertainty of the level of impact Hurricane Dorian may have here in the Low Country, the Association wanted to mention a few items to keep in mind – hopefully these measures will not be needed but good items to know.
 To make sure that all the HOA needs are addressed ...Read more about this.